ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

    <p>Your browser does not support iframes.</p>
  </iframe>
 </div>
+<a href="CA_Race.png" target="_blank">View Image in New Tab</a>

-* Demographic groups are not evenly represented in the populations
-    * Canada's population is 73.4% White, but they only account for 43.0% of police killings.
-    * Canada's population only 4.7% Indigenous and 3.4% Black, but they account for 16.2% and 8.6% of police killings
-    * The victim's race is unreported 138 (24.8%) of the indidents.
+Demographic groups are not evenly represented in the population.
+Canada's population is 73.4% White, but White people only account for 43.0% of police killings.
+Meanwhile, Canada's population only 4.7% Indigenous and 3.4% Black, but these groups account for 16.2% and 8.6% of police killings respectively.
+The victim's race is unreported 138 (24.8%) of the indidents, this means the numbers for across racial groups are likely higher than reported.

-<a href="CA_Race_Proportional.png" target="_blank">View Image in New Tab</a>

 <div style="overflow: hidden;
   padding-top: 56.25%;